When you’re starting a new business and you’re not a designer, the idea of building a brand identity and creating brand guidelines can be daunting.

 What are brand guidelines?

-Brand guidelines are a set of rules about how to represent your brand across channels and assets, helping your business build credibility and recognition as you grow.
+Brand guidelines, or brand style guides, are a set of rules about how to represent your brand across channels and assets, helping your business build credibility and recognition as you grow.

 Brand guidelines always include visual guidelines (logo usage, color palette, typography); they can also cover your company’s mission, brand voice, imagery, and more.

-After you’ve finalized your logo design, you’ve also determined the colors and typography your business will use — two key brand building blocks.
+After you’ve designed your logo, you’ve simultaneously determined the colors and typography your business will use — two key brand building blocks.

 What do brand guidelines include?